afeld/python-public-policy/syllabus.md

 ### Assignments and Evaluation

 There will be a total of 8 assignments, 7 of which will count towards the final grade.
-Students are encouraged to look at problem sets in advance of the class that’s relevant to the material being tested.
+Students are encouraged to look at problem sets in advance of the class that's relevant to the material being tested.
 This makes the classes more interactive and eases the completion of the assignments.

 The Course Grade is based on the following: